IHE/ITI.Finance/input/pagecontent/volume-1.md

 <figure>
 {%include usecase5-processflow.svg%}
-<figcaption><b>Figure 1:57.4.2.5.2-1: Pre Authorization Process Flow in Profile FAIS</b></figcaption>
+<figcaption><strong>Figure 1:57.4.2.5.2-1: Pre Authorization Process Flow in Profile FAIS</strong></figcaption>
 </figure>
 <br clear="all">

 #### 1:57.4.2.6 Use Case \#6: Claim Tracking

-Request the current processing status of a claim in the FIS
+Request the current processing status of a claim in the FIS.

 ##### 1:57.4.2.6.1 Claim Tracking Use Case Description